mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 But right before, until death reaches me, death is still not real death.
 It is the sound of death; I always hear the sound of death.
 Then after the sound of death, always it makes me confused: “I like it,” “I don’t like it,” “I like it,” “I don’t like it”...
 “Oh, I don’t care.”
 Whatever you say, this is nothing but hearing the sound of death, that’s all.
 It’s not real death.

 But if death reaches me perfectly – there is no death.
-No [suffering](glossary#suffering), no prison, no delusions.
+No [suffering](glossary#suffering), no [person], no delusions.
 Completely all delusions drop off.

 And then immediately, there is a moment that comes up, which is called “after death”.
 And then [Katagiri](glossary#katagiri) says, “Oh!
 I died.”
 But if I died... *[He laughs.]* I cannot see [it if I] died.